 Lucas Oil Stadium

-That led to the conception of the Lucas Oil Stadium.
+That led to the conception of this stadium.
 It was constructed to host the Super Bowl in 2012.
-The stadium’s construction brought together great minds from the area, including designs by HKS, Inc. The supervision of engineer Walter P. Moore ensured the stadium was well designed and able to provide an ample playing field for the team and other events.
+The stadium’s construction brought together great minds from the area, including designs by HKS, Inc. The supervision of engineer Walter P. Moore ensured the stadium was well-designed and able to provide an ample playing field for the team and other events.

-The name Lucas Oil Stadium is due to Lucas Oil purchasing the franchise rights for $120 million, a partnership which extends 20 years.
+The name Lucas Oil Stadium is due to Lucas Oil purchasing the franchise rights for $120 million, a partnership that extends 20 years.

 Features